Why is My Mortgage Missing from My Credit Report? Unveiling the Mystery!

 3. Type of Lender

 Some smaller or private mortgage lenders may not report your mortgage to the major credit bureaus.
-If this is the case, your mortgage payments won’t impact your credit report positively.
+If this is the case, your mortgage payments will not positively impact your credit report.

 4. Loan Servicing Changes